-“And who the hell’s blade was it I just escaped?” asked Kayah, pissed off at the interruption of her quest.
+“And who do I owe this one to?” asked Kayah, pissed off at the interruption of her quest.
 Her apparent assassin was certainly dressed the part, clothed in a distinctive grey and red cloak with the sigil of an upper-city guild and flowing silver hair that ran down to his back.
 “You may address me as Syn before you die,” he said, brandishing his weapon and preparing to strike.
-“Getting awfully cocky, aren’t we?” exclaimed Kayah, dodging to the side and propelling herself off a nearby trash heap.
+“Awfully cocky for someone who's about to have their head caved in!” exclaimed Kayah, dodging to the side and propelling herself off a nearby trash heap.
 The increased speed made her slashes unpredictable, but Syn was able to parry them all the same.
 She swung her axe downwards, and Syn blocked upwards.
 She swiped to the left, and Syn blocked right.
 Once he had the upper paw, the assassin took to the offensive and forced Kayah to do the same.
 Sparks from the colliding metal of their weapons flew, as each hit Kayah blocked knocked her back further and further.
 “Ngh… try this on for size!”
 Kayah shouted, embedding a broken board and swinging her axe forward hard enough to launch it at the fox.
 Before it hit its target, the lynx gripped her axe with both paws and pounced on her enemy, only to have the board be sliced in twain and her weapon barely miss its mark.
 “You have potential, lynx.
 If not for your sloppy form, you’d make a fine rival!” exclaimed Syn, the cloaked fox’s grey hair swishing to the left as he sidestepped her attack.
 “Grr… I’ll show you sloppy!” she screamed, firing a series of wind blasts from her paws to knock the arctic fox off balance, before proceeding to bash her axe into his sword.
 Kayah growled at Syn, each swing bringing the two closer and closer, until the fox and lynx were practically eye to eye.
 “Why… won’t you go… down!” she exclaimed, beginning to tire from the relentless onslaught.
 The fox grunted apathetically and gracefully slid to the left, blowing Kayah’s weapon away with a gust of wind and cutting the careless cat across the face.

 The wind had picked up once more, and while the scuffle with Syn hadn’t been much of a battle, there was still blood on the dump dirt.
 While she wasn’t hurt too badly, Kayah sat down with her back to a heap of junk to rest.
 “You saved my life out there, Zeke.
 Thanks,” she told Zeke, reluctantly grateful at his actions during the scuffle prior.
 Zeke certainly took her words to heart, smiling proudly at her gratitude.
 “See, I am useful for something!
 Aren’t you glad you brought me along?” he said, taking a seat next to her.
 “Well, it was nice for a moment, at least,” she mumbled, rolling her eyes at his eagerness.
 Zeke’s head fell in dejection but quickly rebounded.
 “You’re hurt,” noted the otter, placing his paw over her shoulder with concern.
 “I’m fine,” she said, coldly pushing away his caring paw.
 Zeke didn’t take the bait.
 After ruffling around in his bag for a moment, the otter pulled out a moist leaf from a pouch and handed it to Kayah.
 “Here.
 It’s not much, but it should stop the bleeding,” he said, genuinely wanting to help.
 After a few dabs, Kayah was left with a decently sized scar across her upper muzzle, but was otherwise ready to go.
 “All better?” asked the otter, half-condescendingly, half genuine.
 Saying nothing, Kayah stood up and crossed her arms, pouting and refusing to acknowledge the otter.
 “Aww, come on, Kayah… Look, I got the rope we needed!” exclaimed Zeke, tugging the strand of rope from its resting place and waving at the lynx.
 That was all she needed.
 With the rope and both of them in one piece, the two were finally ready to set off on their journey.